 For comparative purposes, the GMP groups elevators into four classes.
 These classes are based on the loading capability of each facility, which is in turn defined by the number of railcar spots each possesses.
-Those with less than 25 car spots are deemed to be Class A facilities; those with 25-49, Class B; those with 50-99, Class C; and those with 100 or more, Class D.10 In addition, the GMP deems Class C and D facilities to be high-throughput elevators given their ability to load railcars in larger numbers.
+Those with less than 25 car spots are deemed to be Class A facilities; those with 25-49, Class B; those with 50-99, Class C; and those with 100 or more, Class D.11 In addition, the GMP deems Class C and D facilities to be high-throughput elevators given their ability to load railcars in larger numbers.

 Within this framework, the composition of the elevator network can be seen to have changed significantly since the beginning of the GMP.
 The most striking aspect of this has been the decline in the number of smaller elevators.
 Over the course of the last 15 years the number of licensed Class A elevators has been reduced by 79.9%, to 142 from 705.
 This was complemented by a 71.7% reduction in the number of licensed Class B elevators, which fell to 51 from 180.

-Juxtaposed against this has been a fairly steady rise in the number of licensed high-throughput facilities.
-In the initial years of the GMP this was manifest in numerical increases for Class C as well as Class D elevators.
-But the physical expansion of Class C facilities has resulted in many being converted into Class D facilities.
-As a result, the number of Class C facilities has actually fallen below its base-year level, with a net decline of 3.7%, to 78 from 81.
+The number of Class C facilities has actually fallen below its base-year level, with a net decline of 3.7%, to 78 from 81.
 In comparison, the number of Class D elevators has effectively tripled, rising to 115 from 38.